jaakkytt/aws-automation/lab-2/README.md

 ## Destroy the provisioned infrastructure

-Finally clean up and kill all resources created during this lab.
-Terraform makes this easy:
+Finally clean up and kill all resources you have created.
+Terraform makes this really easy:

     ~/aws-automation/lab-2# terraform destroy